Bey, Bogdanovic lead shorthanded Pistons past Timberwolves

 Timberwolves: Taurean Prince had nine points in 27 minutes despite limping off the floor in the first half after stepping on Noel's foot and rolling his ankle.

-Pistons: Detroit pulled away in the second half with a lineup that had 6-foot-7 Kevin Knox II at center against the 7-foot-1 Gobert.
+Detroit pulled away in the second half with a lineup that, at times, had 6-foot-7 Kevin Knox II and 6-foot-5 Hamadou Diallo playing center against the 7-foot-1 Gobert.
+Diallo was giving up 8 inches and 64 pounds to Gobert.

+"We know how much he can impact a game with his energy and athleticism, but tonight he showed great discipline to play all over the floor," Casey said of Diallo, who scored 18 points in 26 minutes before fouling out.
+"We were asking him to go up against Gobert and play the screen and roll.
+He did a heck of a job."

 UP NEXT